Lancaster and the Lune Valley

 Take the 81 or 82 bus to Wray and return the same way.

 This linear walk along lanes, woodland paths and limestone outcrops takes in sweeping views over Morecambe Bay from the top of Warton Crag.
-Depending on the time of year, there’s a good chance you’ll see some rare butterflies and moths, and even lizards and slow worms.
+Depending on the time of year, there’s even a chance you’ll see some rare butterflies and moths, and even lizards and slow worms.

 Eat at the Old School Brewery in Warton or save yourselves for some great cakes near the end of the walk at Wolf & Us in Silverdale.